LEARNING: a way of becoming

 My concern with learning started out as a concern with the learning of others.
 I have gradually become aware of and am increasingly fascinated by the extent to which one can only effectively interact with someone else's learning by learning oneself.

 I define learning as "the disposition of human beings, and of the social entities to which they pertain, to engage in continuous dialogue with the human, social, biological and physical environment, so as to generate intelligent behavior to interact constructively with change."
 My justification for that definition can be found in the chapter on "Integrity, Completeness and Comprehensiveness of the Learning Environment: Meeting the Basic Learning Needs of All throughout Life" published in 2001 in the International Handbook of Lifelong Learning (Vol 2, Ch.
 2), edited by D. N. Aspin, J. D. Chapman, M. J. Hatton and Y. Sawano (Eds.).
-The publisher is Kluwer Academic Publishers, Dordrecht, The Netherlands.
+The publisher is Kluwer Academic Publishers, Dordrecht, The Netherlands (now Springer, Dordrecht, The Netherlands).
 A draft version of that chapter is available on the learndev.org Web site under "papers."